patriciomassenzio/card-game-UNO-/README.md

 ## Graphical game

-A graphical version of the game can be played, developed using [pygame-zero](http://pygame-zero.readthedocs.io/).
+A graphical version of the game can be played.

 ![](pgz_screenshot.png)